fimiller/fimiller.github.io/index.md

 ## About Me

-I am an incoming PhD Student at Northeastern University Department of Mathematics, planning to join the [Northeastern University Robust Autonomy Lab (NEURAL)](https://neural.lab.northeastern.edu/) under Professor David Rosen in Fall 2023.
+I am a PhD Student at Northeastern University Department of Mathematics, planning to join the [Northeastern University Robust Autonomy Lab (NEURAL)](https://neural.lab.northeastern.edu/) under Professor David Rosen in Fall 2023.
 I am interested in exploring the depths of mathematical optimization and its applications.
 Outside of mathematics, I like watching movies and going hiking through New England.

 ## Education
 - PhD in Mathematics, Northeastern University.
 Fall 2023 - Present